Azure/Enterprise-Scale/docs/reference/treyresearch/README.md

 ### Manage your Landing Zones

-Once you have deployed the reference implementation, you can provision additional Landing Zones and start deploying your workload.
+Once you have deployed the reference implementation, you can create new subscriptions, or move an existing subscriptions to the **Landing Zones** > **Online** or **Corp**  management group, and finally assign RBAC to the groups/users who should use the landing zones (subscriptions) so they can start deploying their workloads.

+Refer to the [Create Landing Zone(s)](../../EnterpriseScale-Deploy-landing-zones.md) article for guidance to create Landing Zones.

 #### Provision additional Landing Zones